sendanor/nor-fs/README.md

 Sample Use Case
 ---------------

-So, let's say you need to do something with the filesystem and [Node.js](http://nodejs.org/).
+So, let's say you need to **do something** with the filesystem and [Node.js](http://nodejs.org/).

 Obviously you want to do it **asynchronously**.
 Otherwise simply use [Node's fs](http://nodejs.org/api/fs.html).
 It has good synchronous methods -- although
 I fear [they aren't chainable](#Support-for-chainable-synchronous-calls).

 You also want to use [Q promises](https://github.com/kriskowal/q).

-Sure, you could use [q-io](https://github.com/kriskowal/q-io) -- but still, you feel you're missing something.
-It's not user friendly.
-It could be simpler.
+Sure, you could use [q-io](https://github.com/kriskowal/q-io) -- but you would still feel like you're missing something, it could be easier and simpler!

 The solution for the problem is to use our library which uses both [Q](https://github.com/kriskowal/q) and [nor-extend](https://github.com/sendanor/nor-extend) to enable chainable promises.